deity-io/falcon-platform-docs/versioned_docs/version-3/payments/getting-started/usage.md

 description: How to use DPSG
 ---

-## Overview

-Our core modules (Magento 2, BigCommerce, Commerce Tools) all have pre built DPSG integrations.
+Our core modules (Magento 2, BigCommerce, Commercetools) all have pre built DPSG integrations.

 This section explains how to add your own.

-Please read our [how it works guide](/dpsg/docs/about) first.
+If you're new to DPSG, please read our [Key concepts guide →](/docs/payments/key-concepts)

 ### 1. Load Payment Service Client into your API package